lucasjinreal/yolov7_d2/readme.md

 > In short: **YOLOv7 added instance segmentation to YOLO arch**.
 Also many transformer backbones, archs included.
 If you look carefully, you'll find our ultimate vision is to **make YOLO great again** by the power of **transformers**, as well as **multi-tasks training**.
 YOLOv7 achieves mAP 43, AP-s exceed MaskRCNN by 10 with a convnext-tiny backbone while simillar speed with YOLOX-s, more models listed below, it's more accurate and even more lighter!

+> GPU resources wanted! yolov7 next version is up-coming, however, I didn't have enough GPU to train pretrained models for everyone, if you have GPUs, please fire a discussion and ping me, I will guide to train new models.

 🔥🔥🔥 Just another yolo variant implemented based on **`detectron2`**.
 But note that **YOLOv7 isn't meant to be a successor of yolo family, 7 is just a magic and lucky number.
 Instead, YOLOv7 extends yolo into many other vision tasks, such as instance segmentation, one-stage keypoints detection etc.**.